-GitClear offers AI usage metrics for three of the largest AI coding providers:
+GitClear offers AI usage metrics for four of the largest AI coding providers:

 GitHub Copilot: Per-team and per-resource stats on "suggested prompt" vs "accepted" over time.
 Per-language metrics on Copilot efficacy.
 Per-LLM-model metrics on Copilot efficacy.